 It is in recognizing this impermanence that we come to know how vulnerable all of us truly are.

-I have relentlessly explored myriad ways to understand human vulnerability, alleviate deep hurt, and find a way to the light of hope and healing.
+I have relentlessly explored myriad ways to comprehend human vulnerability, alleviate deep hurt, and find a way to the light of hope and healing.

-I began with the expressive arts, and proceeded through depth psychology, before venturing into cognitive science, and arriving at the threshold of spiritual practice.
+I began with the expressive arts and proceeded through depth psychology, before venturing into cognitive science and arriving at the threshold of contemplative practice.

 The methods of therapeutic care and introspective inquiry I have developed along the way are widely cited as pioneering and authoritative.